OE-O/tutorials/src/guide/README.md

 # How it works

-OE-O Tutorials is a collection of resources to help you mod games to your heart's content.
+Welcome to the OE-O Tutorials.
+OE-O Tutorials is your place to learn to mod games.
+We reccomend you follow the *paths* that are predefined, but if you want to learn about something specific then feel free to jump to it.